Ashraf os-Saltaneh: Early life

-With photography, Ashraf os-Saltaneh was reported by her nephew Yaman al-Dowleh and Etemad Al-Saltanah to have taken beautiful photographs.
+With photography, Ashraf os-Saltaneh was reported by her nephew Yaman al-Dowleh and E'temad os-Saltaneh to have taken beautiful photographs.
 At a time when the law forbade women and men from having any contact outside of the family, few photographs of women were made.
 With few exceptions, the photographs of female subjects tended to be made by foreign travelers and women of the court.
 Some of her photographs were made inside the court and she took a well-known photograph of Naser al-Din Shah.
 Other photographs made by her were included in the diary of her husband.
 Ashraf os-Saltaneh is widely recognized as the first woman photographer in Iran and was followed by her sisters Azra and Fatemeh, who also took photographs at court, and a Miss Haddad, who took pictures of the public in Shahpour Square.

 E'temad os-Saltaneh kept detailed diaries of court life and Ashraf os-Saltaneh was one of the few people who had access to his private notes.
 From time to time, he dictated the day's events to her and she made the daily entries for him.
 Saiyed Farid Ghasemi, a noted historian of the Iranian press, named Ashraf os-Saltaneh as the first woman journalist of the country, as well as the first photographer after discovering nine articles she published in collaboration with E'temad os-Saltaneh, while her husband was serving as the press officer of Iran.
 When her husband died in April 1896, he left his papers to the Shah, but when Naser al-Din Shah Qajar was assassinated a month later, Ashraf os-Saltaneh asked for the diary to be returned to her.
-Ashraf os-Saltaneh remarried with to her first cousin, Sayyid Husayn Arab (Thabit), and moved to Mashhad.
-In 1903, the new Shah Mozaffar ad-Din Shah Qajar, returned the journal, which remained with Ashraf os-Saltaneh until her death.
+Ashraf os-Saltaneh remarried with her first cousin, Sayyid Husayn Arab (Thabit), and moved to Mashhad.
+In 1903, the new Shah, Mozaffar ad-Din Shah Qajar, returned the journal, which remained with Ashraf os-Saltaneh until her death.